data-to-insight/centre-of-excellence/docs/index.md

 Last updated: 2025-10-22

-Please navigate using left side menu.
+Please navigate using search icon or left side menu (or top menu if browsing on mobile).
 An accompanying PDF copy of this material is available at [*https://www.datatoinsight.org/coe*](https://www.datatoinsight.org/coe)